AtRiskMedia/tractstack-go/README.md

 ## License

 The frontend Astro integration is available via the MIT license.

-The backend epistemic hypermedia server is available via the **Functional Source License (FSL)** - Commercial use encouraged!
+The backend epistemic hypermedia server is available via the **O'Sassy Open Source License**

-The only restriction is no re-selling TractStack as-a-service.
-Perfect for:

-- Agency client projects
-- Corporate websites
-- Personal projects
-- Open source contributions

 ---

-_TractStack v2 - Making the web adaptive, one site at a time_
+TractStack v2.1
 _Made with ❤️ by [At Risk Media](https://atriskmedia.com)_